userleutner/RDNets/README.md

 - `ineq`    Zeileis A (2014). _ineq: Measuring Inequality, Concentration, and Poverty_.
 R package version 0.2-13, <https://CRAN.R-project.org/package=ineq>.
 - `fmsb`  Nakazawa M (2024). _fmsb: Functions for Medical Statistics Book with some Demographic Data_.
 R package version 0.7.6, <https://CRAN.R-project.org/package=fmsb>.

+## Authors

+The code was developed in cooperation by:
+- Sarah Leutner
+- Detlef Groth

 ## License

 This repository is open-source and available under the MIT License.
 See the `LICENSE` file for more details.